-The reverse shoulder replacement allows patients to regain full functionality of the shoulder, increased mobility and pain relief.
+The reverse shoulder replacement allows patients to regain full functionality of the shoulder, increased mobility, and pain relief.
 This procedure can help restore a patient’s ability to position their arm overhead.
 Most of the time, a reverse shoulder replacement is performed as an inpatient procedure.
 After surgery, a patient will be required to wear a sling to keep the shoulder immobilized.
 Physical therapy will be an important part of a patient’s road to recovery.
 If you are experiencing any of the symptoms described above, please seek medical attention.

-The Shoulder Center specializes in arthroscopic rotator cuff repairs.
-The rotator cuff is made up of the muscles and their associated tendon attachments to bone in your shoulder.
+BSW The Shoulder Center at Baylor University Medical Center at Dallas specializes in arthroscopic rotator cuff repairs.
+The rotator cuff is made up of the muscles and their associated tendon attachments to the bone in your shoulder.
 These muscles and tendons connect your upper arm bone with your shoulder blade.
 They also help hold the ball of your upper arm bone firmly in your shoulder socket.
 The combination results in the greatest range of motion of any joint in your body.
 A rotator cuff injury includes any type of irritation or damage to your rotator cuff muscles or tendons.
 Causes of a rotator cuff injury may include falling, lifting and repetitive arm activities — especially those done overhead, such as baseball, tennis or swimming.
 About half of the time, a rotator cuff injury can heal with self-care measures or exercise therapy.
 Rotator cuff repairs are fairly common and result from damage or irritation to your rotator cuff muscles or tendons.
 This includes: